Last Updated on

 From what we have been able to understand, there are no “official” accommodation options up to Ramatseliso, 70km from Quachas.
 Ramatseliso has one of the many other border crossings with South Africa, the road down from the Ramatseliso border to South Africa has been recently fixed and, although unpaved, is a good option if you want to bail out before the real hell begins.

 From Ramatseliso the road continues to follow the border and then turns north to Sehlabathebe.
-Slopes are sometimes vertical and road surface often disastrous.
+Slopes are sometimes vertical and road surfaces often disastrous.
 The road though is more and more scenic.

 If you wish to visit the Sehelabatebe National Park, the first of Lesotho, you’ll have to take a 4km detour to its gates.
 The park is known for its wilderness and silence, we had enough of that along our roads so we didn’t visit.
 We are sure though that it’s worth a stop for those on cars or motorbikes.
 The park has a lodge and camping.